fredzhang7/CAML/README.md

 1. **March 22, 2024:** Initial release.

 2. **June 15, 2024**: Bug fixes for eval.
 Added package installation via pip.
+Applied modular programming to the codebase.

 3. **June 16, 2024**: Refactored codebase from `torch` version `1.13.1` to `2.1.2+cu121`.
 Updated important dependencies to the latest versions to achieve no dependency conflicts with other ML projects (e.g. `numpy==1.21.6` -> `numpy==2.0.0`, `pandas==1.3.5` -> `2.2.2`, etc.).
 Added code to accept newer image feature extractors and custom datasets.